Adopted by President’s Cabinet 11/26/13

 D. Administrative and Other Matters

-For all service animals that are allowed access to EGSC facilities, the Counseling and Disability Services Office shall maintain such records for service animals for students and handlers.
-The provisions of this policy are minimal requirements that may be supplemented by more specific requirements and procedures developed and implemented by EGSC Counseling and Disability Services due to the particular circumstances involved.
+For all service animals that are allowed access to EGSC facilities, the Counseling and Accessibility Services Office shall maintain such records for service animals for students and handlers.
+The provisions of this policy are minimal requirements that may be supplemented by more specific requirements and procedures developed and implemented by EGSC Counseling and Accessibility Services due to the particular circumstances involved.

-The Director of Counseling and Disability Services will coordinate with EGSC units that restrict access of service animals from specific EGSC facilities to provide appropriate notice to all members of the EGSC community and the public at large as to those EGSC facilities that are service animal restricted.
+The Director of Counseling and Accessibility Services will coordinate with EGSC units that restrict access of service animals from specific EGSC facilities to provide appropriate notice to all members of the EGSC community and the public at large as to those EGSC facilities that are service animal restricted. - Conflicting Disabilities

-The Counseling and Disability Services Office will work with relevant staff to resolve any conflict in a timely manner.
+The Counseling and Accessibility Services Office will work with relevant staff to resolve any conflict in a timely manner.
 Staff members will consider the conflicting needs and/or accommodations of all persons involved.

 E. Requirements of Handlers and Students and Grounds for Removal of Service Animals from EGSC Facilities